jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Learning goals:**<br/>
 The aim of a Target Practice exercise is to focus attention on one component of a workflow and practice skills for solving that component.
+It can also be used to reflect on broader consequences of choices made in the target step of an integrated workflow or analysis.

 **Audience(s):**<br/>
 This approach assumes some programming competency as learners are